cuijiyao01/docker-k8s-training/kubernetes/exercise_07_ingress.md

 **Note**: This exercise builds upon the previous exercises.
 If you did not manage to finish the previous exercises successfully, you can use the script [prereq-exercise-07.sh](solutions/prereq-exercise-07.sh) in the *solutions* folder to create the prerequisites.
 Please use this script only if you did not manage to complete the previous exercises.

 ## Step 0 - obtain necessary detail information
-Since the ingress controller is specific to the cluster, you need a few information to construct a valid URL processable by the controller.
+Since the ingress controller is specific to the cluster, you need some information to construct a valid URL processable by the controller.

-Here is a command to find our your cluster name and project name:
+Here is a command to find out your cluster's and project's names:
 ```bash
 echo "Clustername: $(kubectl config view -o json | jq  ".clusters[0].cluster.server" | cut -d. -f2)"; echo "Projectname: $(kubectl config view -o json | jq  ".clusters[0].cluster.server" | cut -d. -f3)"
 ```
 If there are any issues, check with your trainer.

 ## Step 1 - init: prepare pods and services
 For this exercise you can either re-use already existing deployments, pods and services or create them from scratch.
 Please continue to use an nginx webserver as backend application.
-For sake of resource consumption, please use `replica: 1` for new resources.
+For the sake of resource consumption, please use `replica: 1` for new resources.

 When you create a new deployment, remember that you can generate a skeleton by right-clicking the VM desktop -> context menu "new documents" -> deployment.
 You could also try to add an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 The init container should write a string like the hostname or "hello world" to and `index.html` on an emptyDir volume.
 Use this volume in the nginx container as well to get a customized `index.html` page.